qsliu2017/blog/src/content/posts/git-in-relational-model/index.md

 - If a commit has one parent, it is a normal commit.
 - If a commit has more than one parent, it is a merge commit.

-## Branch/Tag is a Pointer to a Commit
+## Branch/Tag is an Alias to a Commit

-Finally, we talk about branch/tag.
-However they are _NOT_ objects, and do not have an OID.
-Instead, they are just pointers to a commit object.
+Finally, we discuss branch/tag.
+However they are _NOT_ objects and do not have an OID.
+Instead, they are just aliases to a commit object.

-We can browse the structure of the `.git/refs` directory to see the branch/tag pointers.
+We can browse the structure of the `.git/refs` directory to see the branch/tag.

 ```sh
 > tree refs